krulf/kirkUSB/README.md

-# Kirk Comet Basic telephone as USB controller
+# Kirk 76E telephone as USB controller
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 Connect the Kirk telephone as an USB HID device with audible DTMF tones.
 Developed for use with games that was run on television like OsWALD or Hugo, but any other piece of software that can use USB HID input (like keyboard, joystick or mouse) can be used.